- Sashité for Developers

 System Principles

-- Conservation Principle: The fundamental rule that the total number of pieces across all locations must remain constant throughout the match.
+- Conservation Principle: The total number of pieces across all locations must remain constant throughout the match.

-- Location Accessibility: The access control system where board locations are publicly accessible to the active player, while hand locations are privately accessible only to their espective owners.
+- Location Accessibility: The access control system where board locations are publicly accessible to the active player, while hand locations are privately accessible only to their respective owners.

 - Location Exclusivity: The constraint that each piece occupies exactly one location at any given time.